Roborock Unveils New Flagship Product Lineup and Hosts "Where the Greatest Meet" Football Event in Partnership with Real Madrid

 On May 19, Roborock hosted the "2026 Roborock x Real Madrid Clinic," a football experience created in collaboration with Real Madrid coaching staff.

-As the first large-scale APAC activation built around Roborock's partnership with Real Madrid, the clinic brought together Roborock users and Real Madrid fans from across APAC, including Vietnam, South Korea, Australia, Turkey, Japan, and Malaysia.
+As the first large-scale APAC activation built around Roborock's partnership with Real Madrid, the clinic brought together Roborock users and Real Madrid fans from across APAC, including Malaysia, South Korea, Australia, Turkey, Japan, and Southeast Asia.

 More than 40 participants and family members attended the clinic and related activities in Tokyo.
 Professional coaches from Real Madrid led football drills, tactical sessions, and mini matches inspired by the club's training philosophy, while influencers and creators from multiple APAC markets helped amplify the experience across regional audiences.